Digital-Humans-23/a1/README.md

 ![figure: main menu](imgs/mainmenu.png)

 Oops!
 The base of the robot is not moving at all!
 Well, a robot trotting in place is already adorable enough, but this is not what we really want.
-We want to make the robot follow our input command.
+We want to make the robot to follow our input command.

 Let's see what happens here.
 Although I'm giving 0.3 m/s forward speed command, the target trajectories (red for base, white for feet) are not updated accordingly.
 With a correct implementation, the trajectory should look like this: